SwagLyrics/SwagLyrics/README.md

 [SwagLyrics for Spotify](https://github.com/SwagLyrics/SwagLyrics-For-Spotify) fetches the currently playing song from Spotify on Windows, Linux and macOS and displays the lyrics in the command-line or in a browser tab.
 Refreshes automatically when song changes. **Very** fast.

 ## SwSpotify
 [SwSpotify](https://github.com/SwagLyrics/SwSpotify) is a python library that returns the currently playing song and artist from Spotify pan OS (Windows, Linux, macOS) without using the Spotify API.
 That allows it to be very fast and can be used independently from SwagLyrics.

 ## swaglyrics-backend
 The [swaglyrics-backend](https://github.com/SwagLyrics/swaglyrics-backend) is a Flask application that manages and sanitizes issues on the SwagLyrics for Spotify repo as well as handles the error mitigation of unsupported songs.

+## autosynch
+[autosynch](https://github.com/SwagLyrics/autosynch) is an application that aims to synchronize lyrics to their temporal location in the audio.
+It was developed during Google Summer of Code 2019.